 Adolescents: health risks and solutions

-- An estimated 1.3 million adolescents died in 2015, mostly from preventable or treatable causes.
+- Estimated 1.2 million adolescents died in 2015, over 3000 every day, mostly from preventable or treatable causes.

 - Half of all mental health disorders in adulthood start by age 14, but most cases are undetected and untreated.

-Most are healthy, but there is still significant death, illness and diseases among adolescents.
+Most are healthy, but there is still substantial premature death, illness, and injury among adolescents.
 Illnesses can hinder their ability to grow and develop to their full potential.
-Alcohol or tobacco use, lack of physical activity, unprotected sex and/or exposure to violence can jeopardize not only their current health, but often their health for years to come, and even the health of their future children.
+Alcohol or tobacco use, lack of physical activity, unprotected sex and/or exposure to violence can jeopardize not only their current health, but also their health as adults, and even the health of their future children.

-Promoting healthy practices during adolescence, and taking steps to better protect young people from health risks are critical for the prevention of health problems in adulthood, and for countries’ future health and social infrastructure.
+Promoting healthy behaviours during adolescence, and taking steps to better protect young people from health risks are critical for the prevention of health problems in adulthood, and for countries’ future health and ability to develop and thrive.

 Main health issues include: